Takeru5454/az900---progress/README.md

 # az900---progress
-Notes and progress tracking for Microsoft Azure Fundamentals Certification
+Notes for Microsoft Azure Fundamentals Certification

 PART 1: CLOUD CONCEPTS
   IaaS (Infrastructure as a Service) - Places most responsibility on the consumer